mpnally/Terrifically-Simple-JSON/README.md

 [Regular JSON](http://www.json.org/) describes an object as "an unordered set of name/value pairs"<a href="#footnote1" id="ref1"><sup>1</sup></a>.
 It does not otherwise say what an object is, what a name is or what a value is (beyond defining basic datatypes).
-This gives designers a lot of flexibility, which of course is part of the reason that JSON is popular, but it also allows them to make complex JSON, which they often do.
+This gives designers a lot of flexibility, which often leads to complex JSON.

 Terrifically Simple JSON requires that you to use JSON simply and directly.
 In particular, it makes these 3 constraints: